 The Xbox One offers backwards compatibility – why not the PS4?

-Unlike Sony, Microsoft offers backwards compatibility with the Xbox One for over 300 Xbox 360 titles.
+Unlike Sony, Microsoft offers backwards compatibility with the Xbox One for almost 500 Xbox 360 titles.
 You can either insert the disc if you already own the game or buy the game online via Microsoft’s online store.
 It’s a natural way for a console to offer the functionality, and is a big selling point over the PS4.
 You can see our Xbox One S vs PS4 comparison here.

-However, Sony’s head of PlayStation Europe Jim Ryan has said in a June 2017 interview that while backwards compatibility is much-requested by gamers, it’s not actually used very often.
+However, Sony’s head of PlayStation Europe Jim Ryan said in a June 2017 interview that while backwards compatibility is much-requested by gamers, it’s not actually used very often.

 "When we've dabbled with backwards compatibility, I can say it is one of those features that is much requested, but not actually used much," Ryan said, speaking to Time.
 "That, and I was at a Gran Turismo event recently where they had PS1, PS2, PS3 and PS4 games, and the PS1 and the PS2 games, they looked ancient, like why would anybody play this?"